OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 ## Introduction

-[Start off by setting the stage for your project.
+>Start off by setting the stage for your project.
 Give a brief overview of relevant studies or work that have tackled similar issues.
-Then, clearly describe the main question or problem your project is designed to solve.]
+Then, clearly describe the main question or problem your project is designed to solve.

+>Add your input for Topic Modeling and Sentiment Analysis here :)

+Additionally, we took inspiration from the paper by Buntain et al. (2014) [3] and from the following project on Reddit Network Analysis https://github.com/samridhprasad/reddit-analysis [4], both of which are concerned with the distribution of posts by users between different subreddits and find Reddit-specific properties in the users' activity.
+We were therefore motivated to try to find similar features in our dataset.
+In the absence of complete information on the user interactions and given the choice of reducing the dataset to a single subreddit, we challenged ourselves to find similar non-textual properties (i.e., users' behavior on the specific online platform) by exploiting the results of computational linguistics tools (i.e. Topic Modeling and Sentiment Analysis on text).

 This project analyses topics in the “ExplainLikeImFive” subreddit to understand community interests and sentiments through topic extraction and sentiment evaluation.
 It then combines findings from the previous two text-analysis techniques (Topic Modeling and Sentiment Analysis) to infer also non-textual properties of the dataset (e.g. general behaviors of users online).

 ## Dataset

-[Provide a short description of the dataset used in your project.
-Focus on highlighting the aspects that are particularly relevant to your work.]
+>Provide a short description of the dataset used in your project.
+Focus on highlighting the aspects that are particularly relevant to your work.

 The dataset used for analyses consists of a corpus containing preprocessed posts from the Reddit dataset (Webis-TLDR-17), available at https://huggingface.co/datasets/webis/tldr-17.
 From this dataset, after preprocessing, for all further analyses (Topic Modeling, Sentiment Analysis and Network Analysis) only a subset of the data was used, i.e., all content from subreddit 'explainlikeimfive'.
 This particular subreddit was chosen due to content (we expected a variety of different topics mentioned in this particular subreddit, optimal for Topic Modeling), size (after preprocessing, this subreddit appeared among the 20 most visited subreddits, but not among the first ten, so that it provided a large amount of content but would also not be among the most computationally expensive for analyses) and finally it presented similar characteristics to other subreddits in terms of number of posts, number of authors and frequency of posts per author (i.e. important features for Network Analysis), therefore this subreddit also seemed to be a representative sample for the whole original dataset.